Catlote/TerminalPlus/README.md

 </pre>

 *Note:* This may ask for your password.
-Don’t worry, we aren’t stealing it — MacOS just needs permission to move the script and register it as a terminal command.
+Don’t worry, we aren’t stealing it, MacOS just needs permission to move the script.

 # Commands